M*A*S*H (video game)

 M*A*S*H is an action game, based on the film, written for the Atari 2600 and published by Fox Video Games in 1983.
 It was designed and programmed by Doug Neubauer.
-Ports to the Atari 8-bit family, VIC-20, TI-99/4A, Intellivision, and ColecoVision followed.
+Ports to the Atari 8-bit computers, VIC-20, TI-99/4A, Intellivision, and ColecoVision followed.

 Gameplay

 Players are tasked with controlling a helicopter and army doctors at varying points, with the mobile army surgical hospital (M*A*S*H) team rescuing wounded to take back to the M*A*S*H 4077.
 The TI-99/4A version is compatible with the speech synthesizer peripheral, and at times characters say phrases aloud, such as "butterfingers."

 Development

 M*A*S*H began development as part of an initiative by Frank O'Connell and Paul Carter, who collaborated to create the studio Fox Video Games in April 1982.
 The company pushed "aggressively" to create and market home video games.
 O'Connell stated that his first major acquisition was getting the rights to make a M*A*S*H video game.